MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 ### Implementation

+_Blob storage_ is designed to store bot state.

 ### [C#](#tab/csharp)

 > [!NOTE]
 > As of version 4.10, `Microsoft.Bot.Builder.Azure.AzureBlobStorage` is deprecated.
-Use the new `Microsoft.Bot.Builder.Azure.Blobs.BlobsTranscriptStore` in its place.
+Use the new `Microsoft.Bot.Builder.Azure.Blobs.BlobsStorage` in its place.

 **EchoBot.cs**